AVEVA/OMF-Docs/documentation/data/data-msg-example.md

 		}]
 	}]

-### Inheritance Data Message Example

-In this example, the Data message contains values for the inherited properties TankName, Serial and Model as well as the properties TankHeight and TankWidth.

-	{
-		"typeid":"RectangularTank",
-		"values": [{
-			"TankName": "RectangularTank1",
-			"Serial":"3829-3827-C0EK",
-			"Model":"EL-5839",
-			"TankHeight": 120,
-			"TankWidth": 90
-		}]
-	}

 ### Reference Data Message Example

 In this example, the Data message contains values Latitude and Longitude which were included using `reftypeid` on the Location property.